tessgi/TessGiWebsite/content/pages/observing/proposal-tools.md

     TESS mag = 10.09, calculated using V/J/Ks.
     1-sigma scatter in 60 min = 212 ppm.

-You can provide any combination of these mangitudes
+You can provide any combination of these magnitudes

 * -T TMAG, --Tmag TMAG TESS magnitude of the source
 * -J JMAG, --Jmag JMAG J magnitude of the source